qomarhsn/HoverBlurr-Extension/README.md

 1. Download the `HoverBlurr-Chrome-*.zip` file from the [Releases](https://github.com/qomarhsn/HoverBlurr-Extension/releases) page
 2. Open `chrome://extensions/`
-3. Enable "Developer mode"
+3. Enable “Developer mode”
-4. Drag and drop the downloaded `HoverBlurr-Chrome-*.zip` file into the extensions page
+4. Drag and drop the downloaded file into the extensions page

 ### Firefox